The One Academy: History

 The One Academy was founded in 1991 by Tatsun Hoi and Veronica Ho.

-Tatsun Hoi, Principal and Managing Director of The One Academy, also serves as the Honorary President of the Young Entrepreneurs Association of Malaysia.
+Tatsun Hoi, Principal and Managing Director of The One Academy, is the Honorary President of the Young Entrepreneurs Association of Malaysia.
 The late Veronica Ho was a Dean's List Scholar from New York's Parsons School of Design.
 She served as Joint Managing Director and Dean of Studies at The One Academy from 1991 until 2009.
-Ali Mohamed, former chairman of Leo Burnett Malaysia, currently serves as the Chairman of The One Academy.
+Ali Mohamed, former chairman of Leo Burnett Malaysia, is the current chairman of The One Academy.

 Academic Structure

 The One Academy offers academic programs at both diploma and bachelor's degree levels.
 The academy comprises the following eight schools: